SherryTt/Sleep_Keeper/README.md

 ![hr](/image/hr.png)<br/>
 4. Sleep

-5. -Case A: If you have nightmare-<br/>
+5. -Case A: If you see nightmare-<br/>
    The app will disturb your nightmare by making beep sound

-   -Case B: If you have nightmare-<br/>
+   -Case B: If you don't see nightmare-<br/>
     The app will record your heartrate summary